-Considering all the shows that premiered this January, HBO’s The Outsider was the one I wanted to watch and review the most.
+Considering all the shows that premiered January 2020, HBO’s The Outsider was the one I wanted to watch and review the most.
 It was the combination of Stephen King and HBO’s financial clout which made it stand out.
 Plus, its cast and crew appeared stellar.

 Two things to know about this review:

 - This review is based on the entire series.

 The Outsider is unmistakably a Stephen King story.
 It shuffles from its shocking real-world setup to a gathering of colleagues that must beat a supernatural foe in a brutal showdown.

 The series starts big, with the first 2 episodes being unmissable when watched back-to-back.
 It’s the kind of start that gets a show added to your watchlist.
 However, it isn’t all positive.

 CHECK OUT: The best shows streaming this month